-On October 6-7, 2016, a meeting of representatives of national trial groups was held at Scandic Stortoget Hotel in Malmö.
-CEEGOG was represented by its chairman Prof. David Cibula and the administrative manager Mrs. Ivana Nohová.
+On November 7-8, 2018, a meeting of representatives of the national trial groups was held in Amsterdam in the Netherlands.
+CEEGOG was represented by Vít Weinberger (UH Brno, Czech Republic) and the CEEGOG administrative manager Mrs. Ivana Nohová.

 The Engot Admin meeting was focused on budgeting a clinical trial, ENGOT monitoring network, and sharing group resources.
 Roxana Albu from EORTC talked about the General Data Protection Regulation (GDPR).

 More information may be provided by the CEEGOG office on request.

 The GCIG Autumn meeting was held on October 17-18, 2018, in Munich.

 CEEGOG was represented by its Chairman, the administrative manager Mrs. Ivana Nohová, and by Dr. Volha Matylevich from the N.N.
 Alexandrov National Cancer Center of Belarus in Minsk.
 Since a Pathology Brainstorming Session was scheduled during the meeting, the pathologist Pavel Dundr from the Pathology Institute in Prague attended the Session.
 The Session focused on imaging techniques, molecular imaging, advances in digital pathology and artificial intelligence for primary diagnostics in gynaecological pathology, and its opporunities for use in clinical trials.
 The participants were informed on itegrating molecular markers into clinical trials, and the minimal pathology requirements in clinical trials.
 The discussion was centered around new imaging and pathology priorities in clinical research.

 We are pleased to let you know that CEEGOG has been approved as a provisional member of GCIG – the Organization of International Cooperative Groups for Clinical Trials in Gynecologic Cancers.